Heaven 17 and Lightning Seeds to play Uttoxeter Racecourse

 Respective 80s and 90s legends Heaven 17 and Lightning Seeds will play Uttoxeter Racecourse's Live Music Raceday on Saturday, May 19.

-Ian Broudie's indie-pop giants' appearance could not have come in a better year, as their performance of football anthem Three Lions will come in a World Cup year.
+Ian Broudie's indie-pop giants' appearance could not have come at a better time, as their performance of football anthem Three Lions will come in a World Cup year.

 And 1980s indie-synth protagonists Heaven 17, from Sheffield, will continue the Wood Lane course's links with The Human League.